 Undoubtedly, it is a device that offers many advantages, which is why it has become one of the preferred options for users.
 Let’s take a look at them:

 - Immediacy.
-Once the faucet is turned on, the water comes out hot almost instantaneously.
+Once the faucet is turned on, hot water comes out almost immediately.

 - Ease of installation.
-Simply drill a series of holes in the wall using a drill, attach the hooks and hang it up.
-It is then connected to the water mains and a plug and is ready for use.
+Just drill a few holes in the wall, attach the hooks, and hang it up.
+Then, connect it to the water supply and a power outlet, and it’s ready to go.

 - Low maintenance.
-Electric heaters only require annual replacement of the magnesium anode to reduce water hardness.
-The safety valve and the heating element must also be checked.
+Electric water heaters generally only require the annual replacement of the magnesium anode, which is designed to reduce water hardness.
+They also require an inspection of the safety valve and the heating element.

 To all this we must add that an electric boiler does not require a minimum flow of water.
 This makes them ideal for environments where the liquid reaches the house with very little pressure due to the lack of its own group.